 UAL Decolonising Arts Institute

 We imagine the Institute as a decentred, disruptive, evolving and porous space.
-As the Institute grows, we aim to amplify local and global movements to decolonise and address the complex genealogies and geographies of postcolonial, decolonial and intersectional thinking and practice.
+As the Institute evolves, we aim to amplify local and global movements to decolonise and address the complex genealogies and geographies of postcolonial, decolonial and intersectional thinking and practice.

 Our approach